-Physical copies of assignments will be handed in on the due date before 5 pm at the Department of Sociology, at 725 Spadina Avenue, room 225.
-These assignments are not to be handed in to departmental staff, or by email, but should be handed in by deposit in the 300-level box in Room 225 designated for course work, using the date/time stamp machine.
+Physical copies of assignments will be handed in on the due date before 5 pm at the Department of Sociology, at 725 Spadina.
+These assignments are not to be handed in to departmental staff, or by email, but should be handed in by deposit in appropriate boxes in Room 225 designated for course work, using the date/time stamp machine.